 The most useful traction framework ties metrics to the company's current phase.
 What counts as meaningful progress changes as the startup matures.

 Phase 2 (Product).
 The company is building.
-Meaningful metrics at this stage are sparse and that is expected.
+Meaningful metrics at this stage are sparse and that's expected.

 - User interviews completed